Updated: April 2017

 - Trip variety is smaller than Gap’s – Although Intrepid counts with over 1000 itineraries, G Adventures has over 1200 itineraries.

-- Less Departure Dates – Departure dates are more spread apart than G Adventures’.
+- Fewer Departure Dates – Departure dates are more spread apart than G Adventures’.
 This might reduce the flexibility of choosing a trip.
+But, in recent years, they’ve added more dates to some of their most popular trips to match the number of departures G Adventures offers.

-- Single Supplement is compulsory in some trip styles – Although most trips don’t require single supplement, some of them do ask for a compulsory single supplement.
-In most cases it is over $100.
-If traveling solo, verify if the trip style you are choosing requires single supplement.
+- Single Supplement is compulsory in some trip styles – Although most trips don’t require a single supplement, some of them do ask for a mandatory single supplement.
+In most cases, it is over $100.
+If traveling solo, verify if the trip style you are choosing requires a single supplement.

 In the end, would I recommend G Adventures or Intrepid?

-Do you have additional recommendations?
+Do you have additional recommendations or would like to share your experience with them?
 Share them below and see what others have said so far…